DylanMeeus/springboot_jwt_blog/_posts/2016-02-08-how-to-authenticate-on-android-using-social-logins.markdown

 ---
 layout: post
-title: "Implementing Social Logins on Android: Google, Facebook, Twitter and Instagram"
+title: "How to Authenticate on Android Using Social Logins"
-description: "Learn how to implement social logins with different popular providers on Android"
+description: "Learn how to implement social logins on Android with Facebook, Google, Twitter and Instagram as providers"
-date: 2016-02-05 13:30
+date: 2016-02-08 13:30
 author:
   name: Sebastián Peyrott
   url: https://twitter.com/speyrott?lang=en